Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit_linker.md

-# KNX IoT Example Application - Getting Started Guide Linker
+# KNX IoT Example Application - Getting Started with the Linker

+This guide will help you configure your two development boards once they are on-boarded onto the same Thread network.
+By the end, you will be able to use a button on one devboard to control a light on the other.

 ## Step 0: Configuring using the Linker